wijnanb/multitouch-erfgoed-genk/README.markdown

 # Backbone.js

-This application uses Backbone.js for structuring the project in a MVC way.
+Backbone.js was used for structuring the project in a MVC way.
 See http://backbonejs.org for more information and documentation.